Volunteer Foreign National Student Internship – Consular Office

 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Consular Section (CONS).

-This internship is offered in the spring and summer of 2022.
-Applications close on January 21, 2022, for a May 2022 start date, and on February 19, 2022 for a July 2022 start date.
-The exact starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take up to 3 months or more.
+This internship is offered in the spring and summer of 2023.
+Applications close on November 15, 2022, for a March 2023 start date, and on January 31, 2023 for a May/June start date.
+The starting date will be discussed during the interview and is dependent on passing the background check, which can take up to three months or more

 BASIC FUNCTION OF POSITION